carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 Then we create the HTML file in a directory called `public` and change the path that defines the job artifacts to `public` as well.
 The directory `public` is, again by convention, the place from which GitLab will take the contents to be published.

-TODO: DESCRIBE HOW TO SAVE
+We enter the commit message “Setup GitLab-Page publication” and click on “Commit changes”.

-After committing our change, the pipeline will automatically run.
+Afterwards change, the pipeline will automatically run.

-When it has successfully completed, we select Pages under the Settings heading of the menu on the left.
+When it has successfully completed, we select “Pages” under the “Deploy” submenu of the menu on the left.
-In the section called “Access pages”, we find a link to our web page.
+In the section called “Access pages”, we find a link to the base path of our web page.
 This will lead to a page informing us that the requested resource was not found.
 The reason is, that we do not provide a file called `index.html`.
-Instead, we need to append `diary.html` at the end of the URL shown in the settings page.
+Instead, we need to append `/diary.html` at the end of the URL shown in the settings page.
 Now we see the rendered version of that diary, published in the web.